soft-eng-practicum/softdev2-resources/content/student/chapter-jira/_index.md

 ---
 ### Project Management in Our Case

-{{% fragment %}} * We are using AGILE during the semester, with the project being split int 3 main phases [see](../chapter-project-design/) for details on each phase.
-So, Steps 1-7 need to be implemented for each of these phases. {{% /fragment %}}
+{{% fragment %}} * We are using AGILE during the semester, with the project being split int 3 main phases ([see](../chapter-project-design/) for details on each phase).
+Thus, Steps 1-7 need to be implemented for each of these phases. {{% /fragment %}}

 {{% fragment %}} * To help the project management process and the team build up a schedule and keep track of the tasks, we will be using a project management tool called [Jira](https://www.atlassian.com/software/jira)